ThodorisAkr/open-weather-app/README.md

 # Installation Process
 **To be able to run it you will need NodeJS installed**

 To install the app and run it, clone the repository locally and inside the folder run npm install.
-After that in App.js in currentWeatherEndpoint, change the {API_KEY} with your key.
+After that in App.js change the
+API_KEY const with your API key.
 Finally, run npm start in the folder and open the browser at localhost:3000/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).